andrewdempsey2018/hoffle-copter/readme.md

 * A user should be able to load the main game.
 * A user should understand the purpose of the website.
-* A user should be able to active the game.
+* A user should be able to activate the game.
 * A user should be able to find the controls for the game.
 * A user should be able to control in game sounds.
 * A user should enjoy the experience of playing the game.